thosgood/this-weeks-finds/markdown/201-250/week208.md

 managed this feat before.

-For those of you hungering for technical details, I'll just say that the topological theory in question is BF theory with the symmetry group of deSitter spacetime, namely $\mathrm{SO}(4,1)$, as the gauge group.
-General relativity can be regarded as a perturbation of this BF theory by borrowing some ideas from the "MacDowell-Mansouri" formulation of general relativity.
+For those of you hungering for technical details, I'll just say that the topological theory in question is $BF$ theory with the symmetry group of deSitter spacetime, namely $\mathrm{SO}(4,1)$, as the gauge group.
+General relativity can be regarded as a perturbation of this $BF$ theory by borrowing some ideas from the "MacDowell-Mansouri" formulation of general relativity.
 If you haven't heard of that, well, neither had I.
 It's a sort of old idea: